Vesicle formation induced by thermal fluctuations: Results

 Some of the temperatures introduced in Figure \ref{FIG:positiveK} are two orders of magnitude over the previously simulated temperatures.
 Nonetheless, it seems to not matter how much thermal energy we introduce the topology of the simulation never changes.
 The Gaussian term seems to be holding the membrane together, as for simulations with $\kappa_G=0$ at these extremely high temperatures the system breaks down.
 Usually the Gaussian contribution is thought of only influencing the system when small membrane necks and other shapes close to topological transitions happen.
 However, the results obtained seem to suggest that the Gaussian term is changing radically how the membrane deforms at all stages and membrane geometries, at least for thermal fluctuations.

 The lack of vesiculation makes sense given the Gauss-Bonnet theorem, when $\kappa_G$ is taken positive, predicts that increasing the number of holes is what would lower the energy of the system.
 This however, does not happen.
 Even if the configuration is hard to achieve, the high temperatures used should be giving the necessary energy to produce any membrane deformation necessary.
-Therefore, maybe the most intriguing of all is not reaching a self-connected membrane like we see in previous work \cite{rueda2021gaussian}.
+Therefore, maybe the most intriguing of all is not reaching a self-connected membrane like we see in a previous work \cite{rueda2021gaussian}.
 One would expect with this level of noise to go through topological transitions but in the direction of increasing the number of holes and that decreasing the Euler characteristic and the Gaussian contribution.
-Thus, it seems that a flat membrane geometry is even worse for generating membranes with holes and passages than for generating vesicles.\\
+Thus, it seems that a flat membrane geometry is more difficult to generate holes and passages than to produce vesicles.\\

 {\bf Turning off the temperature}

 The temperature is necessary to start the fission process.
 However, there is no need to maintain it after a certain time.
 Even for simulations where there has still not been a single fission event, if the membrane is already curved enough due to the temperature, even after turning off the noise it will end in multiple fission events.